 John McCain's political accomplishments

-John McCain was a U.S. Senator for more than three decades.
+John McCain was a U.S. senator for more than three decades.
 Before that, he was a congressman.
 And during his tenure in the Senate, he became the Republican nominee for president.

-McCain died Saturday at the age of 81 after suffering from glioblastoma, an aggressive brain tumor.
+McCain died Saturday at age 81 after suffering from glioblastoma, an aggressive brain tumor.

 Before McCain was a politican, he served in the U.S. Navy in the Vietnam War.
-He was a prisoner of war for more than five years and sustained lasting injuries, including to his arms and right leg.
+He was a prisoner of war for more than five years and suffered lasting injuries, including to his arms and right leg.

 Here's a look at some things McCain accomplished throughout his lengthy political career.